vaemendis/hccd/README.md

 - Download and unzip the [latest HCCD release ](https://github.com/vaemendis/hccd/releases) (the **hccd-binary.zip** file)
 - Double click on **Hccd.jar** to launch the application (you need to have installed [Java](https://java.com/en/download/) first)
 - Now, in HCCD, open the file `character.html` from `examples/example-full` (or just drag and drop it on the user interface).
 A new file (`character-GENERATED.html`, the cards contact sheet) has been generated.
-You just created your first set of cards.
+You just created your first set of cards. (here is an [online example](http://vaemendis.github.io/external/hccd/character-GENERATED.html))
 - You can now edit the card layout and description files (the contact sheet is automatically updated):
   - `character.html`
   - `character.css`